Spring Profiles and @Profile

 8.2.
 Profile-specific Properties Files

 However, the most important profiles-related feature that Spring Boot brings is profile-specific properties files.
-These have to be named in the format application-{profile}.properties
+These have to be named in the format application-{profile}.properties.

-Spring Boot will automatically load the properties in an application.properties file for all profiles
+Spring Boot will automatically load the properties in an application.properties file for all profiles, and the ones in profile-specific.properties files only for the specified profile.

-For example, we can configure different data sources for dev and production profiles by using two files named application-dev.properties
+For example, we can configure different data sources for dev and production profiles by using two files named application-dev.properties and application-production.properties:

-file, we can set up a MySql data source:
+In the application-production.properties file, we can set up a MySql data source:

 spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver